joshbegley/nyt-latest/README.md

 `Auma Obama, a sociologist and community activist, was being interviewed live on CNN when clouds of tear gas lobbed by the police overwhelmed her.`\
 https://nytimes.com/2024/06/25/world/auma-obama-kenya-protests-nairobi.html

-**Boeing Is Said to Offer Stock in Deal for Spirit AeroSystems**\
+**Boeing Is Said to Offer Stock to Buy Spirit, Preserving Cash Amid Struggles**\
-`The plane maker is expected to soon strike a deal to acquire most of the operations of Spirit, a troubled supplier that makes the bodies of the 737 Max.`\
+`The plane maker is expected to soon strike a deal to acquire most of the operations of Spirit AeroSystems, a troubled supplier that makes the bodies of the 737 Max.`\
 https://nytimes.com/2024/06/25/business/boeing-spirit-aerosystems-acquisition.html

 **The Heat Crisis is a Housing Crisis**\